-- A. Any system, material, or workmanship which is found defective on the basis of acceptance tests shall be reported directly to the owner. - B. Contractor shall replace the defective material or equipment and have test repeated until test proves satisfactory without additional cost to the owner.
+- A. Any system, material, or workmanship which is found defective on the basis of acceptance tests shall be reported directly to the owner. - B. Contractor shall replace the defective material and have test repeated until test proves satisfactory without additional cost to the owner. - C. Contractor shall coordinate the replacement of any defective main switchboard equipment with the owner and have test repeated until test proves satisfactory.